bbc/audio-orchestration/packages/template/Readme.md

 npm run dev
 ```

-The build will be hosted at http://localhost:8080 and automatically refresh on most changes to the source code.
+The build will be hosted at http://localhost:8080 and will automatically refresh on most changes to the source code.

-If you are not using the template with _Audio Orchestrator_, you may have to set up your synchronisation server.
-Instructions on how to do this are given in the [Cloud Sync repository](https://github.com/bbc/cloud-sync).
+If you are not using the template with _Audio Orchestrator_, you may have to set up a synchronisation server.
+Instructions on how to do this are given in the [Cloud-Sync repository](https://github.com/bbc/cloud-sync).
 Configure the template with the server address by uncommenting and editing one of the examples for the `SYNC_ENDPOINT` option in `src/index.html`.
 Reload the page in your browser to apply any changes to the configuration.

 ## Adding media and metadata